 132 acres, featuring 14 acres of tree-lined open grass areas, picnic/BBQ sites (including 3 group areas), nature center, fenced dog park, several miles of hiking trails, 2 children’s play areas, and restrooms.

 Nine acres include a children’s play area, picnic/BBQ, horseshoe pits, basketball court, restrooms, and an indoor “Imagination Center.”

 Camino Real Park

-38 acre complex, including 8 tennis courts, 2 softball fields, a regulation softball/baseball diamond, 2 youth baseball fields, basketball and sand volleyball courts, restrooms, snack bar buildings, fenced dog park, and children’s play areas.
+38-acre complex, including 8 tennis courts, 2 softball fields, a regulation softball/baseball diamond, 2 youth baseball fields, basketball and sand volleyball courts, restrooms, snack bar buildings, a fenced dog park, and children’s play areas.